bhall2001/revigniter-restserver/README.md

 ```
 $ curl -X POST -H "X-API-KEY: some_key_here" http://example.com/books
 ```

+Additional security is placed on API keys by enabling rate limits for each key.
+Each call to the API from an authorized key increments a counter for that key.
+When the number of calls per hour reaches the key's limit, the requester is notified they have reached their hourly limit.

 ## Other Documentation / Tutorials

 NetTuts: Working with RESTful Services in CodeIgniter